 Dave says you shouldn’t be surprised if you find leaks around several windows, doors and your attic.

 “A lot of times, painters will come in your house and paint, but they won’t caulk all the way around because they can’t reach all the way around,” he says.
 “You need to get a little step stool or a little ladder and caulk all the way around the inside of your windows.”

-That’s an inexpensive way to seal the air out of your windows and doors, and you can save money by doing it yourself.
+That’s an inexpensive way to seal the warm air in and keep the cold air out — and you can save money by doing it yourself.